eileenzchen/baking-factory/README.md

 - over 600 orders
 - a menu of 5 types of breads, 3 varieties of muffins and 1 type of pastry

+Run `rails server` to start the web server and then go to `http://localhost:3000`.

 All users in the system have a password of 'secret'.
 In terms of employee-type users there are two admins -- Alex (username: 'alex') and Mark (username: 'mark') -- and a shipper (username: 'shipper') and a baker (username: 'baker').
 All customers have a username which is 'user' with a sequential set of numbers concatentated. (user1 - user120 should exist for you to log in as and experiment.)
 Feel free to create your own accounts as well.

 #### Built with